Terence Mekoski

 Terence H. Mekoski is an American politician serving as a member of the Michigan House of Representatives for the 36th district.
 He assumed office after a May 2022 special election.

 Education

 Mekoski earned an associate degree in liberal arts and science from Macomb Community College and attended Northwestern University.
 He is studying toward a Bachelor of Science in criminal justice and police science at Columbia Southern University.

 Career

 From 1982 to 1984, Mekoski worked as a detention officer in the Detroit Police Department.
 He served as a police officer in Detroit from 1985 to 1990.
 Mekoski joined the Oakland County Sheriff's Office in 1990 and served as a deputy until 1998, a sergeant from 1998 to 2012, a lieutenant in 2012 and 2013, and deputy commissioner of patrol services from 2013 to 2016.
 From 2016 to 2018, he served as a regulator agent for the Michigan Gaming Control Board.
-Since 2018, he has served as a senior financial investigator in the Drug Enforcement Administration.
+Since 2018, he has served as a senior financial investigator in the Drug Enforcement Administration In 2022, Mekoski was elected to the office of State Representative, representing Michigan's 36th legislative district in the Michigan House of Representatives.